findingorder/fo-markdown-note/README.md

+# TO DO

+- Version number = 1.1.0; use in commit message
+- Create a Release in GitHub
+- Re-clone the DEV branch, delete its contents (except for the .git file), commit and push changes
+- Do a pull request and merge into master in the GitHub repo
+- Publish on NPM; what else is needed to make ready for NPM?

 # fo-markdown-note Component for Vue.js

 **fo-markdown-note** is a **Vue.js** component that provides a simple Markdown editor that can be included in your Vue.js project.